 The intent of the proposed Zoning By-law amendment is to be permissive in nature and allow food vehicles where appropriate in order to reduce additional administration, such as minor variance applications.
-Food vehicles permitted through the Zoning By-law would also be subject to the regulations of the Business Licensing By-law and would be required to have property owner/manager permission.
+Food vehicles permitted through the proposed Zoning By-law amendment would also be subject to the regulations of the Business Licensing By-law and would be required to have property owner/manager permission.

-Generally, the proposed Zoning By-law approach is to permit food vehicles where a Restaurant and/or Restaurant (take-out) use is permitted.
+Generally, the proposed Zoning By-law approach is to permit food vehicles where Restaurant and/or Restaurant (take-out) uses are permitted.
 This includes the following zones:

 - Convenience Commercial (C.1)

 - Neighbourhood Shopping Centre (NC)

 - Community Shopping Centre (CC)

 - Regional Shopping Centre (RC)

 - Central Business District 1 (CBD.1)

-- Central Business District 2 (CBD.2)

 - Service Commercial (SC.1)

 - Service Commercial (SC.2)

 - Commercial-Residential (CR)

 - Industrial (B.3) Malls

 - Industrial (B.4) Malls